Partial lung collapse

 There are no symptoms if atelectasis is mild.

-To confirm if you have atelectasis, the following tests will likely be done to view the lungs and airways:
+To confirm if you have atelectasis and determine its cause, the following tests will likely be done to view the lungs and airways:

 The goal of treatment is to treat the underlying cause and re-expand the collapsed lung tissue.
 If fluid is putting pressure on the lung, removing the fluid may allow the lung to expand.